OwOHamper/interactive-mcp/CURSOR-RULES.md

 3. **Assistant must follow these patterns automatically**
 4. **Violation of these rules breaks the interactive experience**
 5. **When in doubt, use interactive tools - they're always preferred**

-## 📋 QUICK CHECKLIST FOR EVERY RESPONSE

-Before responding, verify:

-- [ ] Am I asking a question? → Use interactive tools
-- [ ] Am I running a command? → Use approval notification in parallel
+6. **NEVER end conversations without using interactive tools first**

+## 🚨 WHAT NOT TO DO 🚨

+### ❌ FORBIDDEN PHRASES/PATTERNS:

+- "Let me know if you need anything else"
+- "Is there anything specific you'd like me to help with?"
+- "Feel free to ask if you have questions"
+- "Would you like me to..."
+- Any question asked directly in chat
+- Ending responses without interactive follow-up

+### ✅ REQUIRED REPLACEMENTS:

+- Use `mcp_interactive_request_user_input` for ALL questions
-- [ ] Am I gathering multiple inputs? → Use intensive chat
+- Use intensive chat for complex interactions
-- [ ] Am I making assumptions? → Ask using interactive tools instead
+- ALWAYS follow up completed tasks with interactive prompts
+- PROACTIVELY offer next steps through interactive tools

-**REMEMBER: These are not suggestions - they are mandatory requirements for proper system operation.**
+**REMEMBER: These are not suggestions - they are mandatory requirements for proper system operation.
+The goal is to NEVER end conversations abruptly and ALWAYS keep the user engaged through interactive tools.**